flash-gordon/rails-plsql/README.md

 Description
 -----------

-This gem is ActiveRecord extention for some Oracle Database specific features such as pipelined functions or PL/SQL procedures.
+This gem is ActiveRecord extension for some Oracle Database specific features such as pipelined functions or PL/SQL procedures.
 It uses [ruby-plsql](https://github.com/rsim/ruby-plsql) and [oracle enhanced adapter](https://github.com/rsim/oracle-enhanced) gems as dependencies for connection to Oracle and calling PL/SQL procedures and functions.
 It also adds basic logger to [my fork](https://github.com/flash-gordon/ruby-plsql) of ruby-plsql gem.

 Installation
 ------------